 The first Saturday in May is marked National Start Seeing Monarchs Day.
 What an appropriate national day for this time of the year!
-Have you seen any monarch butterflies in your yard this year?
+Would you like tips for attracting monarch butterflies to your yard this year?
 I’ve been seeing them in my garden for a few weeks

 This day was chosen to raise people’s awareness of the butterfly so that it does not end up on the endangered species list.